ocean-tracking-network/biologging_standardization/templates/fields/trackStartLatitude.md

 # Field Name
-track Start Latitude
+Track start latitude

 ## Definition
-Latitude at which track of animal begins (may or may not be different from deployment latitude)
+Latitude at which track of animal begins (may or may not be different from deployment latitude).

 ## Standard
 ISO 6709:2008